5 Things Your Poop Can Tell You About Your Health

 Rocks and Pebbles

 Poop that is hard and shaped like tiny rocks or pebbles is likely just a sign of constipation.
 You can still be considered constipated even if you are able to pass a small amount of stool.

 The large intestine helps to concentrate waste by absorbing water.
 If muscle contractions in the large intestine are not working properly, waste left in the colon becomes even more concentrated, resulting in harder stool.

-A change in the color of stool is usually not cause for concern, unless it appears to be black or bloody, which could signal other problems with the digestive system.
+Most changes in the color of stool are not cause for concern.
+The exception is poop that appears black or bloody, which could signal other problems with the digestive system.

 Black and Tarry